ipython/traitlets/docs/source/config.rst

 .. currentmodule::  traitlets.config

-Subcommands are specified as a dictionary on :class:`~traitlets.config.Application` instances, mapping *subcommand names* to two-tuples containing these:
+Subcommands are specified as a dictionary assigned to a ``subcommands`` class member of :class:`~traitlets.config.Application` instances.
+This dictionary maps *subcommand names* to two-tuples containing these:

 1. A subclass of :class:`Application` to handle the subcommand.
    This can be specified as: